|

 /// <summary>

 /// Turns on the 'Message' event when ILogger.Log() is called.
-It gives the information in a programmatic (not formatted) way
+Provides information in a programmatic (unformatted) way.

 /// </summary>